 Over the last ten years, I’ve spent a lot of time on exercise bikes.
-In high school, I road countless miles while nursing injuries and cross training.
+In high school, I rode countless miles while nursing injuries and cross-training.
 Since moving to Chicago, my secret to staying in shape while maintaining an extremely unhealthy diet has been cranking up the resistance and pedaling for as long as I can.

 I’ve spent a long time thinking about it and, as I’ve read review after review, I’ve realized that nobody has connected all the dots regarding the M3.
-Hopefully, you’ll find yourself better equipped to make a purchasing decision or just to understand the nuances of your favorite bike.
+Is it a Peloton slayer?
+Hopefully, you’ll find yourself better equipped to make a purchasing decision or just to understand the nuances of my favorite bike.